tarcisiobueno/datacamp/README.md

 The submissions need to be located in the `challenge/submissions` folder.
 For instance for `my_submission`, it should be located in `challenge/submissions/my_submission`.

-To run a specific submission, you can use the `ramp-test` command line:
+To run a specific submission, you can use the `ramp-test` command line inside the `challenge` folder:

 ```bash
 ramp-test --submission my_submission